 In 1988, Klondex entered into a lease agreement with Aurenco Partners to drill and eventually mine the property.
 Aurenco Partners was formed specifically for the project by Black Beauty Resources and Covenanter Mining from Evansville, IN.
 Under the terms of the lease, Klondex received an advance minimum royalty of $10,000 per month and all advance royalty payments were to have been recoverable by the lessee out of net smelter royalty production (NSR).
 As of April 30th, 1999 a total of $1,215,000 had been paid to Klondex.

 After a great amount of exploration and test drilling, Aurenco expanded the original Klondex acreage of 2,155 acres with an additional 4,995 acres, bringing the total land package to 7,150 acres.
 The program was undertaken to establish the parameters of the ore body and to enable their management to make an informed production decision when market conditions turned favorable.

 No drilling below 500 feet was undertaken on Klondex ground where the Company had the right to participate up to a 25% working interest below that depth by contributing its share of production costs.
 Alternatively Klondex could have had elected to take a 6% NSR interest.
 As a result, the property remained unexplored at depth where all the great deposits in Nevada have shown improving grade below 1,000 feet.

 The joint-venture agreement with Aurenco was terminated in 1999 due to adverse conditions in the gold market.
 The project and all improvements reverted to Klondex.

-Since that time Klondex has self-funded all development of the Fire Creek property and today the Fire Creek land position has been expanded to 11,208 acres, equivalent to 17.5 square miles, as of 12/31/10.
+Since that time Klondex has self-funded all development of the Fire Creek property and today the Fire Creek land position has been expanded to approximately 17,000 acres as of 12/31/14.